davidwed/ultradefrag/doc/SF_files_readme.txt

 Release stages explained:

-    alpha ... new features implemented and tested, problems are to be expected used to test major changes
+    alpha ... new features implemented and tested, problems may be experienced used to test major changes
-    beta .... base features implemented and tested, problems are to be expected used to test minor changes
+    beta .... base features implemented and tested, problems may be experienced used to test minor changes
     RC ...... release candidate, all features are implemented and fully tested used to iron out last remaining problems